If and only if: More general usage

 Iff is used outside the field of logic as well.
 Wherever logic is applied, especially in mathematical discussions, it has the same meaning as above: it is an abbreviation for if and only if, indicating that one statement is both necessary and sufficient for the other.
 This is an example of mathematical jargon (although, as noted above, if is more often used than iff in statements of definition).

 The elements of X are all and only the elements of Y means: "For any z in the domain of discourse, z is in X if and only if z is in Y."

 When "if" means "if and only if"

-In their Artificial Intelligence: A Modern Approach, Russell and Norvig note (page 282), in effect, that it is often more natural to express if and only if as if together with a "database (or logic programming) semantics".
+In their Artificial Intelligence: A Modern Approach, Russell and Norvig note that it is often more natural to express if and only if as if together with a "database (or logic programming) semantics".
 They give the example of the English sentence "Richard has two brothers, Geoffrey and John".

 In a database or logic program, this could be represented simply by two sentences: